ergochat/ergo/README.md

 * Arch Linux [AUR](https://aur.archlinux.org/packages/oragono/) - Maintained by [Sean Enck (@enckse)](https://github.com/enckse).

+### Using Docker

+A Dockerfile and docker-compose recipe are available in the [oragono-docker](https://github.com/oragono/oragono-docker) repository.

 ### From Source

 You can also install this repo and use that instead!
 However, keep some things in mind if you go that way: